syncfusion-content/uwp-docs/uwp/Color-Palette/Dealing-With-SelectedColor.md

 ### Navigating Back to Swatches

-`GoBack` method is used to programmatically navigate backwards in `SfColorPalette`. `CanGoBack` property is used to check whether navigate back is possible or not.
+`GoBack` method is used to programmatically navigate backwards in `UWP Color Palette`. `CanGoBack` property is used to check whether navigate back is possible or not.

 {% tabs %}